unovue/radix-vue/docs/content/meta/RangeCalendarRoot.md

     'required': false
   },
   {
-    'name': 'columns',
-    'description': '<p>The number of columns the grid should be divided for year and decade views</p>\n', 'type': 'number',
-    'required': false,
-    'default': '4'
-  },
-  {
     'name': 'defaultValue',
     'description': '<p>The default value for the calendar</p>\n', 'type': '{ start: DateValue; end: DateValue; }',